 The FIPS LoadMaster is compliant with FIPS 140-2 Level 2.

 Security Level 2 improves upon the levels of security provided for in Level 1.
 The cryptographic module must protect against unauthorized physical access and include the use of tamper-evident coatings or seals which must be broken to attain physical access to the module.
 Role-based authentication is also required.

-These are produced by Cavium Networks.
+The cryptographic modules, or Hardware Security Modules (HSMs) are produced by Cavium Networks.
 These HSMs are fully compliant with FIPS 140-2 Level 2 requirements as certified by the National Institute of Standards and Technology (NIST), certificate number 1369.
 The HSM has a secure, tamper-proof barrier and all critical security parameters (CSPs), for example certificate keys, are encompassed within the cryptographic boundary.
 All keys are cleared if the module is breached.

 The FIPS processor can be damaged if it is allowed to overheat.
 To prevent this, the temperature of the card is monitored and the following remedial action is taken if the temperature rises too high.

 If the temperature is above or equal to 60C, but below 70C, a warning is sent to the syslog.

 If the temperature is above or equal to 70C in two consecutive checks, a critical error is sent to the syslog and then the LoadMaster shuts down.